-Figure 3. (a) The olfactory system begins in the peripheral structures of the nasal cavity. (b) The olfactory receptor
+Figure 3. (a) The olfactory system begins in the peripheral structures of the nasal cavity. (b) The olfactory receptor neurons are within the olfactory epithelium. (c) Axons of the olfactory receptor neurons project through the

 Loss of the sense of smell can result in food tasting bland.
 A person with an impaired sense of smell may require additional spice and seasoning levels for food to be tasted.
 Anosmia may also be related to some presentations of mild depression, because the loss of enjoyment of food may lead to a general sense of despair.